Mole Mapping

 Mole mapping is a method used to track changes in skin spots over time.
 It is also known as total body photography or automated body mapping.
 The method uses high-resolution imaging.

 It is very helpful for recognizing early signs of cancerous changes happening in moles.
-Mole mapping helps to detect new melanomas and atypical moles that would otherwise be difficult to diagnose.
+Mole mapping helps to detect new melanomas and atypical moles that would otherwise be difficult to diagnose

 Numerous high-resolution photographs will be taken during the session.
 They will be evaluated by a board-certified dermatologist for early signs of cancer.